rilianx/Research/docs/Set-UnionKP.md

 - The diversification-oriented component (second phase) helps the search process to explore unvisited regions. (**Frequency based perturbation**)

 **Construction**
-The algorithm starts from a feasible initial solution that is obtained with a **greedy construction procedure**
+The algorithm starts from a feasible initial solution that is obtained with a **greedy construction procedure**.
+Compute the profit ratio for items and put them in order until the capacity is reached.

 **Exploration**
 Variable neighborhood descent (VND) search to locate a new local optimal solution within two neighborhoods (N1 and N2) and then runs a tabu search (TS) to explore additional local optima with a different neighborhood N3.

 **Escape**
 Frequency-based perturbation to displace the search to an unexplored region.